kehannan/JokeApp/README.md

 To receive "exceeds specifications", your app must fully implement all of the following items.

-* The free app variant displays interstitial ads between the main activity and the joke-displaying activity.
+* The free app variant displays interstitial ads between the main activity and the jokeText-displaying activity.
-* The app displays a loading indicator while the joke is being fetched from the server.
+* The app displays a loading indicator while the jokeText is being fetched from the server.
 * The root build.gradle file contains a task that will start up the GCE development server, run all Android tests, then shutdown the development server.